elijahboston/blog/_posts/async-functions-with-useeffect.md

 date: '2019-08-27'
 title: 'Async Functions with useEffect'
 tags: react | async
+description: In this post we'll explore how asynchronous functions can be used correctly within functional React components.
 ---

-useEffect replaces `componentDidMount` and `componentWillUpdate` to handle any sort of events that occur _after_ the component is mounted.
-At first I was confused a little by this, because the signature of useEffect is:
+In this post we'll explore how asynchronous functions can be used correctly within functional React components.
+The first thing we'll reach for is the `useEffect` hook since that's triggered after the component is initially rendered, or when certain properties change.
+The signature looks like this:

 ```javascript
 useEffect(() => { ... })
 ```

-So I wondered, how would we use async functions in there?
-My first instinct was to just make the inner function async:
+How would we use async functions here?
+It's tempting to just make the inner function asynchronous:

 ```javascript
 // INCORRECT